YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

-   We haven’t created a mojit instance yet (we’ll do that in the next module), but fortunately, Mojito creates for us an anonymous instance of the mojit ``Github`` by prepending @ to the mojit name.
+   We haven’t created a mojit instance yet (we’ll do that in the next module), but fortunately, Mojito creates for us an anonymous instance of the mojit ``Github`` by prepending ``@`` to the mojit name.
 As for ‘index’, it’s an action called from the mojit instance.

 #.
-Stop the application with Ctl-C, and the restart it with a different port by
+Stop the application with **Ctl-C**, and the restart it with a different port by
    specifying the port.
 You can now view the application at `http://localhost:8000/@Github/index`_:

    ``$ mojito start 8000``